WasmEdge/WasmEdge/docs/book/en/src/embed/c/0.10.1/ref.md

     WasmEdge_MemoryInstanceDelete(HostMemory);
     ```

-4. Global instance
+5. Global instance

-    In WasmEdge, developers can create the `Global` contexts and add them into an `Import Object` context for registering into a `VM` or a `Store`.
+    In WasmEdge, developers can create the `Global` contexts and add them into an `Module` instance context for registering into a `VM` or a `Store`.
     The `Global` contexts supply APIs to control the value in global instances.

     ```c